bsepage/des/README.md

 - Decryption with an unkown input length

-Key and plaintext are read from directly from text files (see the usr/ folder).
+Key and plaintexts can be modified directly from their respective text files (see the usr/ folder).

 # How